PJC-64/lazy-pjc/documents/index.md

 This documents my current personal NeoVim configurations.
 It's based on lazyvim.

+## Extras

+Lazyvim extras that I have selected to load.

 ## Plugins

 These are my current additional plugins beyond those loaded by lazyvim by default, or added via lazyvim extras.